 What Is a Donation Acknowledgement Letter?

-Understanding how to get donations is important, but knowing how to show your donors your gratitude is just as vital to the success of your fundraising campaign.
-A donation acknowledgment letter (sometimes called a donation receipt or thank you letter) is an email or paper that recognizes a charitable contribution.
+Understanding how to get donations is important, but knowing how to show donors your gratitude is just as vital to the success of your fundraising campaign.
+A donation acknowledgment letter (sometimes called a donation receipt or thank-you letter) is an email or paper that recognizes a charitable contribution.
 At a bare minimum, it’s a confirmation receipt to your donors acknowledging you’ve received their donation.

 However, your donation acknowledgment letters should do more than acknowledge charitable gifts.
 Take the opportunity to show your gratitude and let the donor know the value of their charitable donation.
 Make them feel special and seen.